YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 The leaves in this directory hierarchy hold the actual case-studies—and there are currently _eleven_ of these.

-Each of the eleven case-studies has its own _"README.md"_.
+Each of the nine case-studies has its own _"README.md"_.
 And the code that implements each is organized in its own directory hierarchy.

-### Working with just a single case study
+### Working with just a single case-study

-The top directory for each of the case studies has a script called _"0.sql"_ and a file called _"x.sql"_.
+The top directory for each of the case-studies has a script called _"0.sql"_ and a file called _"x.sql"_.

 The _"0.sql"_ script creates the artifacts that implement the case-study.
 (It hard-codes the name of the database that it will use.)
 Sometimes, all of these artifacts are have the same owner and live in the same schema.
 But, in general, the schema-objects are owned, jointly, by several roles where several of these own more than one schema to house its schema-objects.
 In every case, the _0.sql_ script calls the _cr_role()_ procedure as required and creates the required schemas.
 It then conducts some tests.
 Sometimes, these use the PL/pgSQL's _assert_ feature—and so "test succeeded" results in silent completion.
 Otherwise, the scripts execute _select_ statements and the results are seen in the terminal window.